Investigating the Impact of Blockchain on Supply Chain Processes

 The Different Types of Blockchain

 There are mainly three types of blockchain: public, private, and consortium.
-Public blockchains are open and allow anyone to participate (e.g., Bitcoin), while private blockchains restrict access to certain users (e.g., Hyperledger Fabric).
-Consortium blockchains, on the other hand, are governed by a group of organizations that share responsibilities (e.g., R3’s Corda).
+Public blockchains, such as Bitcoin and Ethereum, are open and allow anyone to participate.
+Private blockchains, on the other hand, restrict access to certain users and are often used by organizations to manage internal processes.
+Consortium blockchains are governed by a group of organizations that share responsibilities and are commonly used in industry-specific applications.

 Brief Background on Supply Chain Management